PRAKASHDUBEY/PRAKASHDUBEY/README.md

 ###

-<p align="left">I'm a final year grad student at AIT Pune<br><br>- 🔭 I’ve a experience of Backend Development<br>- 📚 I’ve a project level knowledge of AIML, Android Dev and Web Dev</p>
+<p align="left">I'm a final year grad student at AIT Pune<br><br>- 🔭 I’ve a experience of Backend Web Development<br>- 📚 I’ve also developed project of AIML, Android and BlockChain </p>

 ###